Right to die: Uruguay

 In October 2025, with the approval of the so called Dignified Death Bill, Uruguay recognised the right of mentally sound adults in the terminal stage of an incurable and irreversible disease to request euthanasia to be administered by a doctor on their behalf, this procedure is known as active euthanasia.

 Any patient who requests to be euthanized will first need to get a doctor’s counsel and approval, and then that of a second doctor independent of the first one or a medical board in case of disagreement between the first two.
 The patient will then undergo another interview, and finally, they will have to ratify their decision before two witnesses at least one of whom shall not receive any financial benefit due to the death of the declarant.

 The physician and other members of the healthcare may validly object to their services under the figure of conscientious objector.
 In such a case, the healthcare institution will determine who should replace them, always ensuring the provision of the service.

 Religion

+Religious views on suicide vary in their tolerance and include denial of the right as well as condemnation of the act.
 Hinduism accepts the right to die for those who are tormented by terminal diseases or those who have no desire, no ambition, and no responsibilities remaining.
 Death is allowed by non-violent means such as fasting to the point of starvation (Prayopavesa).
 Jainism has a similar practice named Santhara.

-Other religious views on suicide vary in their tolerance and include denial of the right as well as condemnation of the act.
-In the Catholic faith, suicide is considered a grave sin.
+In modern Catholicism, according to Father William J. Byron of the Catholic Digest, "No one can appreciate the unimaginable pain that is the ultimate explanation for such a tragic action.
+No one, therefore, can judge a person whose choice we cannot fathom, whose life we can remember, but cannot restore, and whose pain we cannot understand.
+This is how the Church tends to look upon suicide today.
+Pity, not condemnation, is the response of the Church.
+Prayers are offered for the deceased.
+Mass is celebrated.
+Burial with dignity, in consecrated ground, is provided for one who dies this way".